 New Treatments Possibly on Tap

-They noted that SNRI drugs that act on the brain also act on the nerve endings in the skin and may be helpful in FM and the author of the study suggests the finding opens the door for new therapeutics.
+They noted that SNRI drugs that act on the brain also act on the nerve endings in the skin and may be helpful in FM and assert the finding opens the door for new therapeutics.

 “This discovery provides concrete evidence of a fibromyalgia-specific pathology which can now be used for diagnosing the disease, and as a novel starting point for developing more effective therapeutics.”

 Senior Research Chair of the Alan Edwards Center for Pain Research at McGill University, Dr. Gary Bennett felt so, as well, stating

 “It is exciting that something has finally been found.
 We can hope that this new finding will lead to new treatments for fibromyalgia patients who now receive little or no relief from any medicine.”